Agueda – Albergaria-a-Nova

 Next to the pharmacy was a café where Berto bought coffee.
-While we were sitting outside enjoying our coffee, we met two pilgrims from Australia and had a nice chat.
+While sitting outside drinking coffee, we met two pilgrims from Australia and started talking.
 Their plan was to get a taxi to take them a little further (to get out of the rain) and then tomorrow they would take a taxi back to start walking from where they had left off – this sounded like a good idea!

-Once again, we put our rain jackets on and tackled the last 6.1km in pouring rain.
-Did you know that forest tracks can become small rivers with deep mud puddles when it’s raining … we experienced it first hand!
+Once again we put on our rain jackets and tackled the last 6.1km in pouring rain.
+Did you know that forest paths can turn into small rivers with deep mud pools when it rains … well, we experienced it first hand!

-To walk in a forest during a downpour became a huge challenge!
+Walking in a forest during a rain storm became a huge challenge

 At the crossroads, where the statue of Our Lady stands, a hailstorm broke out!
 The only cover for us was some trees along the road.
 At one point Berto looked down and pulled me out of ankle deep water … my feet were so cold, I didn’t even realise I was standing in the water!

-A hail storm at the crossroads (with still another 4km to our destination)!
+A hail storm at the crossroads (with 4km to go to our destination)

-After the hail storm subsided, we continued in the pouring rain on the asphalt road on our way to Albergaria-a-Nova.
-When we got to the turn off where you should follow the woodland path, it became a very difficult decision!
+After the hailstorm subsided, we walked in pouring rain on the asphalt road on our way to Albergaria-a-Nova.
+When we got to the turn off where you have to follow the forest road, it became a very difficult choice!
 It was either the woodland path (which had since become a river) or the asphalt road which meant we would be walking along a busy road with no shoulder.
-Eventually, we decided the river path in the woodlands were safer than walking next to the road!
+Finally we decided that the river path in the woodlands was safer than walking along the road!

-Maybe a wetsuit would have been a better option than hiking attire!
+Perhaps a wetsuit would have been a better option than hiking attire

-I cannot remember much of the rest of this walk in the woodlands, except that it was wet, very wet!!
+I don’t remember much about the rest of this walk except that it was wet, very wet!!